Best Day Trips in The Algarve away from The Beach

 Best day trips in the Algarve away from the beach

-Experience a different Algarve away from the beach, visit the fortress of Prince Henry the navigator, the ancient Moorish capital of the Algarve or explore ancient Roman ruins.
-Here are three day trips in the Algarve, sure to leave a lasting impression.
+Experience a different Algarve away from the beaches, visit the fortress of Prince Henry the navigator, or Silves, ancient Moorish capital of the Algarve or explore ancient Roman ruins in Estoi, these are just some of the experiences the region has to offer.
+Here are several day trips in the Algarve, sure to leave a lasting impression.

 Silves